Answers From the Hummingbird Expert

 Q: When should I put out my hummingbird feeder?
 I live in Wilmington, Delaware and have enjoyed the ruby-throated hummer for many years.
 Last week I noticed they were sighted in the southeastern states.
 I believe the "scouts" will be shopping soon for their season home.
 Thank you in advance for your help.

-I heard that hummingbird feeders are bad for the birds because
+do have gardens, what plants should we use?
+I heard that feeders are bad for the birds because

 the sugar-based food sits in the sun, can grow fungus, and also ferments

-What kinds of hummingbirds can I find around my school?
-I live in Gloucester
+Q: What kinds of hummingbirds can I find around my school?

 A: Watch the map.
 Bear in mind that most hummingbirds will arrive a few weeks after the earliest sightings.